Skellington-Closet/slack-mock/README.md

 - `calls`: `Array` An array of payloads received your from Slack app in response to an Events API POST.
   - `url` The url of the call that was intercepted.
-  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object.
+  - `params` The response body as an Object.
-  - `headers` The headers of the intercepted request as an Object.
+  - `headers` The headers of the intercepted response as an Object.
+  - `statusCode` The status code of the intercepted response.
+Only captured for immediate responses, not when using the `response_url`.

 ---